Mahesh Banavar

 Teaching Interests

-Digital Signal Processing, digital and wireless communications, statistical and adaptive signal processing, signals and systems
+Digital Signal Processing, machine learning, signals and systems, statistical and adaptive signal processing, digital and wireless communications

 Research Interests

-Signal processing, communications, machine learning, and applications including cybersecurity, behavioral biometrics, and continuous authentication
+Signal processing, machine learning, complex networks, and applications including cybersecurity, behavioral biometrics, and continuous authentication, STEM Education

 Awards